treipatru/dotfiles_old/readme.md

 ## v5

->> "Look deep into vim, and then you will understand everything better" – Albert Einstein
+_"Look deep into vim, and then you will understand everything better"_ Albert Einstein